Fancy Colored Diamonds: What Makes Them Expansive?

 From their position of relative obscurity a few years in the past, fancy-colored diamonds have been steadily rising in popularity and value.
 Even though most people do not know them by the appellation "fancy colored diamonds" and refer to them primarily by their color ("pink diamond," "blue diamond), a Google search of the term will show millions of results.
 People are talking about fancy colored diamonds, and for a good reason.

-Search and buy exceptional fancy colored diamonds at our top-rated jeweler.
+Search and buy exceptional fancy colored diamonds at James Allen.

 Fancy Colored vs. White Diamonds